Adding a new data provider to kloppy

 Loading File

-The loading file should have a function load
+The loading file should have a function load (or load_event if this data provider also provides tracking data).

 This function takes at least: